center-key/node-fetch-json/README.md

 1. The `params` object for `fetchJson.get()` is converted into a query string and appended to the `url`.
 1. The `resource` object is turned into the body of the HTTP request.
 1. The `options` parameter is passed through to **node-fetch** (see the **node-fetch** documentation for supported **[options](https://github.com/bitinn/node-fetch#options)**).
+1. If the response body is HTML or text, it's converted to JSON.

 #### Dynamic HTTP method
 If you need to programmatically set the method, use the format: